recklessmoxie/recklessmoxie.github.io/_posts/blog/2016-07-16-weather-app-pt-2.md

 ##### Adding to the function

-<p>New code added within the base function places the temperature data into variables used elsewhere within the app.</p>
+<p>New code added to the base function placed the temperature data into variables used elsewhere within the app.</p>

 ```javascript